approov/quickstart-ios-swift-asynchttpclient/README.md

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.

 ## ADDING APPROOV SERVICE DEPENDENCY
 The Approov integration is available via the [`Swift Package Manager`](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).
-This allows inclusion into a project by first removing the existing dependency on `AsyncHTTPClient` from the project and then adding a dependency on the `ApproovAsyncHTTPClient` package in Xcode through the `File -> AddPackages...` menu item or in the project's `Package Dependency` section:
+This allows inclusion into a project by first removing the existing dependency on `AsyncHTTPClient` from the project and then adding a dependency on the `ApproovAsyncHTTPClient` package in Xcode through the `File -> AddPackages...` menu item or in the project's `Package Dependency` section.
+In the search box of the add packages dialog enter the url of the git repository `https://github.com/approov/approov-service-ios-swift-asynchttpclient.git`, then choose `Exact Version` and 3.0.1 or 3.0.1-bitcode.

 ![Add Package Dependency](readme-images/add-package-repository.png)